 |West Bend Mutual||80,417||3.03|

-Complaint indexes report the percentage of customers who file complaints compared to a company’s market share.
-Auto Insurance Group and IMT are the best because they have the lowest ratios—which means the least complaints.
+Complaint indexes report the percentage of customer complaints compared to a company’s market share.
+Auto Insurance Group and IMT are the best because they have the lowest ratios which means the least complaints.

 If customer service is important to you, take a look at the auto insurance providers’ complain indexes to see how they treat their policyholders.